Forth-Standard/forth200x/special-memory-access.md

 `x>s` ( x -- n ) "l-to-s"

-   Sign-extend the 64-bit value in x to cell n.
+   Sign-extend the low-order 64 bits in x to the full cell width.

 `c>s` ( x -- n ) "c-to-s"

-   Sign-extend the 8-bit value in x to cell n.
+   Sign-extend the low-order 8 bits in x to the full cell width.

+`c>u` ( x -- u ) "c-to-u"

+   Zero-extend the low-order 8 bits in x to the full cell width.

 ## Reference implementation: